dafer45/TBTK/doc/Manual.md

 If for some reason the Index structure instead is given as {kx, ky, orbital, kz, spin}, TBTK will only be able to automatically detect kx and ky as block-indices, and will treat all of the three remaining subindices orbital, kz, and spin as internal indices for the blocks (at least as long as the Hamiltonian does not happen to also be block diagonal in the orbital subindex).

 @page Solvers Solvers
+@link TBTK::Solver::Solver See more details about the Solvers in the API@endlink

 # Limiting algorithm specific details from spreading {#LimitingAlgorithmSpecificDetailsFromSpreading}
 Depending on the Model and the properties that are sought for, different solution methods are best suited to carry out different tasks.